StRobertCHSCS/final-project-charliejohnson/README.md

 # Python Arcade Game: StormPlane
 ## Objectives
-* The StormPlane is classical aircraft shooting game.
-The purpose of the game is to eliminate all the enemy planes from each game level.
-The more enemy planes you kill, the higher score you will get.
+* The StormPlane is a simple and addicting 2D aircraft shooting game where you play the role of a brave and daring fighter pilot.
+Dodge and weave your way around a war zone as you try to avoid enemy fire from all angles to survive.
+Destroy as many enemy aircraft as you can in this adventure to get higher scores.
+Your final goal of this game is to get through all the levels and score as many points as possible.
+Good luck brave Fighter Pilot!
 ## Game Instructions
-* In the welcome page, the battlefield would pop up the screen as the player clicks on the "Start" button.
+* On the main menu screen, Click "Start" button to start the action.

 * The aircraft will automatically shoot bullets.
 Players only need to use the keyboard or touchpad to change the direction of the airplane.